CONTEMPORARY ISSUES IN LAW - 2024/5

 Students will begin to gain a basic understanding of the interaction between Law, Politics and Society.
 They may have some knowledge from ‘A’ level and BTEC studies, however, for many this will be the first time they are introduced to the subject.
 Students will develop an understanding of the Executive, Legislature and Judiciary and discover the importance of checks and balances and that no one is above the law.
 This introduction is significant as students need to understand that law, politics and society are equally important to each other and that the law cannot operate alone.
 When we have discussed the three areas, with examples, students are introduced to a variety of contemporary issues and case law to illustrate how law, politics and society interact.

 All lectures and tutorials are live, although lecture recordings are available to students for revision purposes.
-Students are encouraged to undertake pre-lecture reading in order to gain some knowledge of the topic which also ensures engagement and participation during the lecture.
-Students are required to undertake research and prepare for tutorials which include group discussions and presentations which enhances confidence and communication, all important transferable skills.
-Students are encouraged to be active participants in tutorial discussions and support each other in the group assessment tasks.
-Group work is an important tool in relation to employability, and enables students to disseminate information to others in a less intimidating environment and they learn from each other.
-It encourages them to work together as a team and provides opportunities for them to organise meetings outside of the tutorials and take charge of their learning experience, while providing essential skills including employability, resourcefulness and resilience.
+Students are encouraged to undertake pre-lecture reading to gain some knowledge of the topic which also ensures engagement and participation during the lecture.
+Students are required to undertake research and prepare for tutorials which include group discussions and presentations which enhance confidence and communication, all important transferable skills.
+Students are encouraged to be active participants in tutorial discussions and support each other.
+In class group work is an important tool in relation to employability and enables students to disseminate information to others in a less intimidating environment and they learn from each other.
+It encourages them to work together as a team and provides opportunities for them to organise meetings outside of the tutorials and take charge of their learning experience, while providing essential skills including employability, resourcefulness, and resilience.

 The workshops are active learning sessions which encourage students to develop key transferable professional skills including confidence in public speaking, providing constructive feedback to peers, listening, negotiating, organisational and time management skills.